HEATlab/sensitivity/README.md

 ### Benchmark Variations
 Two existing PSTN benchmarks are changed by replacing theirnormally-distributed  uncertainty  models  with  distributionsthat capture more natural sources of uncertainty.
 As a basis for our augmented benchmark, we use the DREAM bench-mark of 540 PSTNs (Abrahams et al. 2019) and the CAR-SHARING dataset of 169 PSTNs which was created by San-tana et al. (2016) and then edited by Akmal et al. (2019).
 Varied benchmarks can be found in the dataset folder.

+### Algorithms Variations
+We modify Min-Loss and Max-Gain from [Gao, Popowski, and Boerkoel](https://dblp.org/rec/conf/aaai/GaoPB20.html) to build probability-aware dispatching algorithm under dynamic controllability.
+Details of modified algorithms can be found on branch minloss+ and maxgain+.

 ### Primary Programs

 #### algorithm.py